McDonnell Douglas F-15 Eagle: Early studies

 An official requirements document for an air superiority fighter was finalized in October 1965, and sent out as a request for proposals to 13 companies on 8 December.
 Meanwhile, the Air Force chose the A-7 over the F-5 for the support role on 5 November 1965, giving further impetus for an air superiority design as the A-7 lacked any credible air-to-air capability.

 Eight companies responded with proposals.
 Following a downselect, four companies were asked to provide further developments.
 In total, they developed some 500 design concepts.
-Typical designs featured variable-sweep wings, weight over 60000 lb, included a top speed of Mach 2.7 and a thrust-to-weight ratio of 0.75.
+Typical designs featured variable-sweep wings, weight over 60000 lb, a top speed of Mach 2.7 and a thrust-to-weight ratio of 0.75.
 When the proposals were studied in July 1966, the aircraft were roughly the size and weight of the TFX F-111, and like that aircraft, were designs that could not be considered an air-superiority fighter.